valancej/documentation/_general/about/gdpr.md

 * oAuth Access
   * in case you authenticate via Github, Bitbucket, or Gitlab, we will store the oauth token that is provided to us along with information like username etc.

-Aside from the above, we will also store the results of your some of your actions, e.g. "John restarted build 345DG3AE" to be able to provide a record of who triggered certain events.
+Aside from the above, we will also store the results of some of your actions, e.g. "John restarted build 345DG3AE" to be able to provide a record of who triggered certain events.

 #### Deleting your account